WhatIsMox/pwnsheet/README.md

 ## ✨ Key Features

+Everything follows an interactive, dynamic approach—helpers react to your inputs and keep commands in sync.

-- **📋 Phase-Based Workflow** - Structured assessment phases from reconnaissance through lateral movement
+- **📋 Phase-Based Workflow** - Cheatsheet for all pentesting phases from reconnaissance to lateral movement
-- **🎯 Dynamic Parameters** - Click any code block to filter relevant parameters; auto-populate commands across the entire phase
+- **🎯 Dynamic Parameters** - Click any code block to filter relevant parameters; auto-populate commands across the assessment
 - **✅ Progress Tracking** - Interactive checkboxes with persistent state to track your assessment progress
 - **📦 Zero Dependencies** - Pure HTML/CSS/JS with no build process; runs entirely in the browser
 - **💾 Local Storage** - All progress and parameters saved locally; nothing leaves your machine
 - **🎨 Modern UI** - Clean, responsive interface optimized for security professionals
-- **📱 Mobile Friendly** - Fully responsive design works on tablets and mobile devices
-- **⌨️ Keyboard Shortcuts** - `Ctrl/Cmd + R` to reset, quick navigation between phases
+- **🚚 File Transfer Helper** - Generates sender/receiver commands for faster file moves across hosts
+- **🐚 Shells Helper** - Reverse shell oneliners, web shells, and stabilization commands on demand
+- **🧰 Tools & Wordlists Table** - Quick download/install commands for common tools and wordlists

 ## 🚀 Quick Start